eduvpn/documentation/API.md

 ## Disconnect

-This call is to indicate to the server that the VPN session can be terminated.
+This call is to indicate to the server that the VPN session(s) belonging to this OAuth authorization can be terminated.
 This MUST ONLY be called when the _user_ decides to stop the VPN connection.

 The purpose of this call is to clean up, i.e. release the IP address reserved for the client (WireGuard) and delete the certificate from the list of allowed